 Individuals who are struggling with sexual behavioral excess are encouraged to join this 12-week group.
 The didactic format of the group places it halfway between a university classroom and a regular therapy group.
 We utilize some religious principles coupled with empirical psychological interventions coupled with eastern philosophy.
-It is the intent of this group to help participants begin to bring their behavior into harmony with their value system.
+This group aims to help participants bring their behavior into harmony with their values.
 This group meets once a week and begins shortly after the beginning of each semester.

 ERP (Exposure/Response Prevention) for OCD*

 This group is specifically for students who have been diagnosed with Obsessive-Compulsive Disorder.
 A major goal of the group is to teach students to “be their own therapists” in understanding the principles and application of exposure therapy for the treatment of OCD.
 There is a didactic component to the group, including self-help reading, psychoeducation about exposure and response prevention, and construction of anxiety hierarchies.
 There is also a process component to this group, allowing students to discuss their experiences as they participate in imaginal and live exposures.